davidderaedt/CC-Extension-Builder-for-Sublime-Text/README.md

 ##Installation

-You can download the ZIP of this repository, unzip it and copy the folder to the `Packages` directory which you can find under `Preferences > Browse Packages`.
+For now, you can download the ZIP of this repository, unzip it and rename the folder to `CCExtensions`, and then copy the folder to the `Packages` directory (which you can find under `Preferences > Browse Packages`).

 You should now find a new `CC Extensions` menu under the `Tools` menu.

-Support for *Package control* will come at a later stage.
+Support for *Package control* will come at a later.

 ##Usage